Gerakas/To-Do-List/README.md

 # LogList

+## Description
 An online To-Do list interface which allows users to create and “log” their own lists, in a minimal, yet aesthetically pleasing manner.
 The website is designed in a way that sets the user’s lists on-top of one another, mimicking the layout of a textbook and giving off the impression of a physical checklist.
 This coupled with the simple to navigate sidebar, will create an interface that can be used by most users with great ease.

 ## SITE GOALS

 1. The website is *simple* in design, allowing users to be able to navigate it with ease.
 Users can:
     - Understand the layout effectively and with ease.
     - Start creating their own lists quickly without having to spend a long time learning the UI.

 2. The website can be *personalised*, providing a unique experience for each user.
 Users can:
  -	Edit the theme/ colours of the website to fit their liking.